awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 ## Deleting OTA\-Related Data<a name="delete-ota-data"></a>

-Currently the AWS IoT console does not allow you to delete streams or OTA updates\.
+Currently, you cannot use the AWS IoT console to delete streams or OTA updates\.
 You can use the AWS CLI to delete streams, OTA updates, and the IoT jobs created during an OTA update\.

-### Delete an OTA Stream<a name="delete-ota-stream"></a>
+### Deleting an OTA Stream<a name="delete-ota-stream"></a>

 When you create an OTA update either you or the AWS IoT console creates a stream to break the firmware up into chunks so it can be sent over MQTT\.
 You can delete this stream with the `delete-stream` CLI command\.
 For example: